Portadown massacre: Massacre

 Twenty-eight people made statements about the incident, but only one of them witnessed it.
 The others related what they had heard about it, including possibly from some of the rebels themselves.

 William Clarke, the only survivor, stated that he had been held in a prison camp at Loughgall, where many of the prisoners were mistreated and some subjected to half-hangings.
 The rebels in the Loughgall area were commanded by Manus O'Cane.
 Clarke states that he and about 100 other prisoners were marched six miles to the bridge over the River Bann at Portadown.
 The wooden bridge had been broken in the middle.
-Threatened with swords and pikes, Clarke states the prisoners were stripped, then forced off the bridge and into the cold river below.
+Threatened with swords and pikes, Clarke states the prisoners were stripped, and then forced off the bridge and into the cold river below.
 Those who tried to swim to safety were shot with muskets.
 Clarke claimed he was able to escape by bribing the rebels.

-The massacre seems to have happened in mid November.
+The massacre seems to have happened in mid-November.
 It is likely that the prisoners were being brought to the coast to be deported to Britain, and rebel leader Felim O'Neill had already sent other such convoys safely to Carrickfergus and Newry.
 Toole McCann was the rebel captain in charge of the Portadown area at the time, and several people made statements that he was responsible for the massacre.
 Hilary Simms writes: "The convoy entered his area of control and it would seem likely that even if he did not order it, he and his men could not have avoided being involved in it".
 Native Irish tenants had already been massacred at Castlereagh, but Pádraig Lenihan writes there is no direct evidence the Portadown massacre was retaliation for this.

 Aftermath

 As word of the massacre spread, "elements of what happened were exaggerated, tweaked and fabricated".
 People who heard about the massacre gave a range of death tolls, from 68 to 196.
 As Clarke was a witness of the massacre his figure of 100 is taken as being the most credible.
 Nevertheless, the Portadown massacre was one of the bloodiest in Ireland during the Irish Confederate Wars.
 About 4,000 Protestant settlers were killed in Ulster in the early months of the rebellion.
 In County Armagh, recent research has shown that about 1,250 Protestants were killed, about a quarter of the settler population there.
 In County Tyrone, modern research has identified three blackspots for the killing of settlers, with the worst being near Kinard, "where most of the British families planted ... were ultimately murdered".
 There were also massacres of local Catholics, such as at Islandmagee in County Antrim, and on Rathlin Island by Scottish Covenanter soldiers.
-Though a supporter of British rule in Ireland, 19th century historian William Lecky wrote "it is far from clear on which side the balance of cruelty rests".
+Though a supporter of British rule in Ireland, 19th-century historian William Lecky wrote "it is far from clear on which side the balance of cruelty rests".